 Freehold land and buildings are recorded at independent valuation, all other asset classes are recorded at cost.
-The group last engaged Herron Todd White, independent accredited valuers, to determine the fair value of its land and buildings.
-The effective date of the revaluation was 30 June 2018.
+The Group last engaged independent accredited valuers to determine the fair value of its land and buildings with an effective date of 30 June 2021.
 Fair value is determined directly by reference to market-based evidence, which is the amount for which the assets could be exchanged between a knowledgeable willing buyer and a knowledgeable willing seller in an arm's length transaction as at valuation date.
-In addition to the fair value of the buildings, the group has installed fit outs and is depreciating the cost of these over their useful lives.
-The carrying value of the fit outs at 30 June 2020 was \$906,362.
-If at a future date the group did sell a building containing a fit out which was not fully depreciated, any carrying value not recovered in the sale price would be recognised as an expense to the statement of comprehensive income in that period.
+The directors do not believe that there has been a material movement in fair value since the revaluation date.
+In addition to the fair value of the buildings, the Group has installed fit outs and is depreciating the cost of these over their useful lives.
+The carrying value of the fit outs at 30 June 2021 was \$733,617.
+If at a future date the Group did sell a building containing a fit out which was not fully depreciated, any carrying value not recovered in the sale price would be recognised as an expense to the statement of comprehensive income in that period.